Sending to Remotes

 Prerequisites:

-- Your project must be a Git repository connected to GitHub
+- Git repository connected to GitHub

 # Add a GitHub release for raw data